 Water Quality Standards and Regulations

-Houston depends on strictly enforcing drinking water safety and quality standards to provide reliable, safe water to residents.
+Houston relies on strict enforcement of drinking water safety and quality standards to ensure residents receive reliable, safe water.

-Multiple authorities, including federal, state, and local operations, establish water quality standards to protect public health while enforcing environmental laws.
+Multiple authorities, including federal, state, and local agencies, establish water quality standards to protect public health and enforce environmental laws.

-Drinking water quality standards receive oversight from multiple agencies, which must also implement compliance while regularly monitoring and measuring possible contaminants in the water.
+Drinking water quality standards are overseen by multiple agencies, which must also implement compliance measures and regularly monitor and measure potential contaminants in the water.

-Residents have become more confident in the drinking water safety standards because they comprehend these regulations.
+Residents have become more confident in the safety of their drinking water because they understand these regulations

 │Regulatory Bodies